impostorsguides/impostorsguides.github.io/rbenv/part-1/1-e-content.md

   <img src="/assets/images/param-expansion-example-1.png" width="80%" alt="parameter expansion- first example" style="border: 1px solid black; padding: 0.5em">
 </p>

-The answer says we're dealing with something called "parameter expansion".
-They claim that:
+The answer says we're dealing with something called "parameter expansion", and works as follows:

  - `$0` will evaluate to the path of the file that we're executing, and that
  - we can modify it by the use of `#` and `*/` inside the curly braces.

 We actually saw `$0` before, when we were testing out the name of our shell.
+In that case, `$0` evaluated to `zsh` or `bash` depending on which shell we were running the script from.

 Let's test how `$0` is affected by this parameter expansion syntax.

-### Experiment- messing around with parameter expansion
+### Experiment- reproducing the effects of parameter expansion

 I create a directory named `foo/bar/`, containing a file named `baz`, and `chmod` the file so it will execute: